deepset-ai/haystack/README.md

 🏃‍♀️ **[Pipelines](https://docs.haystack.deepset.ai/v2.0/docs/pipelines):** This is the standard Haystack structure that builds on top of your data to perform various NLP tasks such as retrieval augmented generation, question answering and more.
 Pipelines in Haystack are Directed Multigraphs composed of components.
 Components can receive inputs from other components and produce outputs that can be forwarded to other components.

-🗂️ **[Document stores](https://docs.haystack.deepset.ai/docs/document_store):** A DocumentStore is database where you store your text data for Haystack to access.
+🗂️ **[Document stores](https://docs.haystack.deepset.ai/docs/document_store):** A DocumentStore is a database where you store your text data for Haystack to access.
 Haystack DocumentStores are available with ElasticSearch, Opensearch, Weaviate, Pinecone, Chroma and more.
 For a full list of available DocumentStores, check out our [documentation](https://docs.haystack.deepset.ai/docs/document_store).

 🔌 **[Integrations](https://docs.haystack.deepset.ai/v2.0/docs/integrations):** The Haystack ecosystem integrates with many other technologies, such as vector databases, model providers and even custom components made by the community.
-Most of the code is hosted in the [haystasck-core-integration](https://github.com/deepset-ai/haystack-core-integrations) Github repository, while you can find a list of available integrations on the [Haystack Integrations page](https://haystack.deepset.ai/integrations).
+You can find a list of available integrations on the [Haystack Integrations page](https://haystack.deepset.ai/integrations).
+The source code of the integrations maintained by deepset can be found in the [haystack-core-integration](https://github.com/deepset-ai/haystack-core-integrations) GitHub repository.

 ## What to Build with Haystack